Sebclem/hassio-nextcloud-backup/README.md

 You have several options to get them answered:

-- The [Community Hass.io Add-ons Discord chat server][discord] for add-on support and feature requests.
 - The [Home Assistant Discord chat server][discord-ha] for general Home Assistant discussions and questions.
 - The Home Assistant [Community Forum][forum].